 M. Cristina Alcalde

 Her publications include her book, The Woman in the Violence: Gender, Poverty, and Resistance in Peru (2010), La mujer en la violencia (Spanish edition, published in 2014 by the Instituto de Estudios Peruanos and the Fondo Editorial de la Universidad Católica del Perú), and a co-edited book (with J. Zavala), Visiones del Perú de académicos peruanos en Estados Unidos (Visions of Peru of Peruvian Academics in the United States) (2008).
-She is also co-editor, with Susan Bordo and Ellen Rosenman, of Provocations: A Transnational Reader in the History of Feminist Thought (forthcoming, University of California Press).
+She is also co-editor, with Susan Bordo and Ellen Rosenman, of Provocations: A Transnational Reader in the History of Feminist Thought (2015, University of California Press).

 During April-July 2013, she was an invited professor in the Gender Studies Program at the Pontificia Universidad Católica del Perú, where she taught a short seminar on feminicide and intersectionality.

 She is currently completing a book project based on multisited research on Peruvian migration, including return migration.
 She has conducted research in Peru, the U.S., Canada, and Germany for this project.
 She has a longstanding interest in studies of violence and exclusion.